flower-spring/scripts_for_springrts/README.md

-# 5 widgets for springrts (some have different versions)
+# 5 widgets for springrts (2 of these 5 have different versions.
+7 widgets in total)

 Original game : https://fr.wikipedia.org/wiki/Total_Annihilation